jasonj2010/module6_midterm/README.md

 Continuous integration enforces coverage >= 90% and runs pytest automatically for all branches and pull requests.

 ## Reflection
-This midterm project demonstrated full-cycle software development practices—using design patterns, environment-based configuration, structured logging, and disciplined version control.
+This midterm project demonstrated full-cycle software development practices, using design patterns, environment-based configuration, structured logging, and disciplined version control.
 Building the calculator as modular components clarified the value of test-driven design.
-Achieving high coverage ensured reliability and maintainability.
-Incremental commits, consistent documentation, and continuous integration mirrored professional engineering workflows and emphasized quality at every stage.